omarhawasli/omarhawasli/README.md

-### Hi there 👋
+### Hi there 👋 I'm Omar

-is A passionate Full-Stack Software Engineer.
+A passionate Full-Stack Software Developer.

 Here are some ideas to get you started: